xtommas/chip8-rs/README.md

 ## Usage

-You're gonna need to have Rust installed
+You're gonna need to have Rust and SDL2 installed

 ```rust
 cargo run [path to rom]